 Subscribe to the Newsletter

-Here’s a list of my top five favorite places to hike in southern Utah, chosen based on trails that are less crowded and off the beaten path.
-Two are from the Grand Staircase-Escalante Region, an area of more than two million acres with only one maintained trail.
+Here’s a list of my top five favorite places to hike in southern Utah, chosen based on trails that are less crowded and off the beaten path (but don’t tell everyone).
 Spring and fall is the perfect time to check out southern Utah before the heat becomes unbearable.
 Click on the links to learn more.

 5. Zebra/Tunnel Slot Canyon